muochu/BitSync/README.md

 # BitSync

-Simple Bitcoin wallet tracker.
-Add BTC addresses, sync balances and transactions, view everything through a web UI or API.
+Bitcoin wallet tracker.
+Add addresses, sync transactions, check balances.
+Works through a web UI or REST API.

+## What it does

+You can add Bitcoin addresses, sync their transaction history, and view balances.
+The UI shows everything in one place, and there's an API if you want to integrate it elsewhere.

+What's included:

+- Add/remove Bitcoin addresses with optional labels
+- Sync transactions from Blockchair/Blockchain.com APIs
+- View balances (confirmed and unconfirmed)
+- REST API for all operations
+- Web UI with total balance aggregation

+What's not included (intentionally):

+- Database persistence (in-memory only, resets on restart)
+- Authentication
+- Multi-chain support (BTC mainnet only)
+- Scheduled background syncs (manual sync only)

 ## Quick Start